DinisMachado87/ondego_react/README.md

 ### Viewing Other Profiles

-#### As a user, I can view other users' profiles and follow/unfollow them to stay connected and discover interesting events.
+#### As a user, I can view other users' profiles and request to friend them to connect and see their events.

-- **AC1:** Users can view other users' profiles details.
+- **AC1:** Users can view other users' profiles.
-- **AC2:** Users can follow or unfollow other users to customize their event feed.
+- **AC2:** Users can send friend requests to connect with other users.

 ### Viewing Event List